solo-io/gloo/docs/content/installation/gateway/development/docker-compose-file/_index.md

 ## Architecture

-Gloo without Kubernetes uses multiple pieces of software for deployment and functionality.
+Gloo Edge without Kubernetes uses multiple pieces of software for deployment and functionality.

-- **Docker Compose**: The components of Gloo are deployed as containers running Gloo, Envoy, and the Gloo Gateway
+- **Docker Compose**: The components of Gloo Edge are deployed as containers running Gloo Edge, Envoy, and the Gateway
 - **File System**: The local filesystem of the machine is used to store configuration data

 ## Preparing for Installation